JimDesu/basis-lang/spec.md

 The system confers a **linear obligation**: a duty discharged exactly once and never silently dropped.
 It is a property of a value's *acquisition*, not of its type.
 The same `^Node` is obligated when it comes from a malloc-style allocator and unobligated when it comes from an arena — where the arena itself, not its individual items, carries the obligation.
 Linearity attaches to the duty, not to the value: an obligated value may be read, moved, and copied as its type otherwise permits, and a copy is unobligated.
 The system does not police aliasing.

-A `.resource` is the **local** form: the obligated value must be discharged within the scope that acquired it.
-It cannot be returned, stored into a longer-lived structure, transferred to an enclosing scope, or otherwise made to outlive that scope.
+A `.resource` is the **local** form: its obligation must be discharged within the scope that acquired it, and cannot be deferred, transferred, or otherwise made to outlive that scope — for an obligation that may travel, use a `.promise` (§10.10).
+What is pinned to the scope is the *obligation*, not necessarily the value.
+A **finalizing** duty consumes its value on discharge, welding the value's lifetime to the obligation's, so the value too is confined to the scope.
+A **non-finalizing** duty discharges without consuming — a secrets buffer overwritten in place — so the obligation is met within the scope while the value itself, unconsumed, is not pinned by the duty and may outlive the scope as its storage allows.
 This is the right form for an obligation whose deferral is meaningless or dangerous — a secrets buffer that must be overwritten before its storage can be introspected, or storage drawn and released within a single operation.
-Because everything happens in one scope, a `.resource` is the simpler case in every respect.
+Because the obligation lives and dies in one scope, a `.resource` is the simpler case in every respect.

 ### 10.2 The `.resource` Declaration

-A `.resource` is a top-level form binding a single source method to one or more sink methods on a named receiver type.
+A `.resource` is a top-level form binding a source to one or more sink methods on a named receiver type.
+The source is either a named method of that type or — in the **source-less** form — the type's own constructor.
 It is the sole declaration surface; no annotations on individual `.cmd` declarations are required or admitted.

 ```
 .resource ReceiverType: sourceMethod[param] -> defaultSink
 .resource ReceiverType: sourceMethod[param] -> defaultSink | altSink | altSink2
+.resource ReceiverType -> defaultSink                ; source-less (constructor-borne)
+.resource ReceiverType -> defaultSink | altSink
 ```

-The bracket notation `sourceMethod[param]` designates which productive parameter of the source method carries the obligation.
-The designation is optional when the source method has exactly one productive parameter — the obligated parameter is then unambiguous — and required when it has more than one.
+The bracket notation `sourceMethod[param]` designates which parameter of the source method carries the obligation; the parameter may be in any mode.
+When the source *produces* the obligated value through a CREATE parameter (an allocator returning fresh storage, a constructor returning a handle), the designation is optional if that is the source's only CREATE parameter and required if it has more than one.
+When the source instead *receives* the obligated value — a value handed in through an UPDATE or READ parameter, on which the declaration registers a duty (a buffer owing `zero`, a lock owing `unlock`) — the bracket names that parameter explicitly.
+When the `: sourceMethod[param]` segment is omitted — the **source-less** form `.resource ReceiverType -> sinks` — the source is the receiver type's own constructor and the obligated value is its CREATE output: every construction of the type yields an obligated value, discharged by a sink acting on that value as its receiver (§7.22).
 The `->` separator marks the source-to-sink transition.
 Sinks are separated by `|`, and **the first sink listed is the default**.

 Allocation, single sink (the lone sink is necessarily the default):